 Work Capsule Wardrobe Accessories:

-I think a tote with a zipper top is about the most versatile work bag you can invest in.
+I think a tote with a zipper top is one of the most versatile pieces you can invest in.
 This one fits so much stuff and has been a mainstay in my wardrobe for many years now!

 Loafers are another seasonless staple you’ll want as part of your work wardrobe no matter what the weather.
 Comfy, polished, they can dress up jeans or dress down a skirt.
 Plus, they never go out of style!

 Speaking of never going out of style and things that will be a staple in your wardrobe for years–I can think of few outfits that aren’t elevated with a cap-toe heel.
 Chanel vibes at a much lower price–they look so cute with everything from distressed jeans to a little black dress.
 In my opinion, the only heels you will ever need for work.